Guidelines for Implementing and Auditing Differentially Private Systems: Motivating Use Case

-\paragraph{Going Forward} We view the release of static tables as a stopgap measure, and our ultimate goal continues to be the development of a robust interactive API through which researchers can dynamically make detailed queries to the data.
-Towards this end, the rest of this paper proposes design principles for such future systems, principles which Facebook will aim to adhere to through this development process.
+\paragraph{Going Forward.} In the future, we believe many organizations will be seeking to provide interactive access to their data via differential privacy platforms.
+Towards this end, the rest of this paper proposes design principles for such future systems.
 This includes a particular focus on modularity and testing, so that the privacy guarantees of any future systems (which will inevitably be complex) can be rigorously evaluated and stress tested.